dylank09/my-website/README.md

 - GitHub Action that _builds_ and _deploys_ website to hosting provider over _FTP_ when new code is pushed to main
 - Dark Mode Switch
-- Custom made Responsive SideBar
+- Custom made Responsive SideBar - works on all screen sizes